 - You can tap into the guide’s knowledge: I found out a lot about rice, planting, harvesting and general life in the villages.
 Over a long day, I also spoke to my guide about local and national matters such as education, politics, culture, wealth, poverty, corruption and travel in the Philippines.
 This is the stuff that you rarely find in guidebooks and made my day all the more fascinating.

 - You can share with your guide details about life in your own country.
-As much as I gathered information about the way of life in the Philippines, I got to explain the highs and lows of life in the UK to someone who many never get the chance to experience my home country first hand.
+As much as I gathered information about the way of life in the Philippines, I got to explain the highs and lows of life in the UK to someone who may never get the chance to experience my home country first-hand.

 - Free beer – my guide thoughtfully packed a beer for each of us to enjoy at the waterfall.
 Nice touch!

 My guide was called Abner and I would highly recommend him.
 You can contact him on+639268645814 or via his website Ab’s Banaue Tours, which includes a link to his Facebook page.

 Greenview Lodge: edible but a little over-priced compared to other places (cheaper breakfast can be found elsewhere).
 However, not bad-priced brewed coffee (35 pesos).

 People’s Lodge and Restaurant: much friendlier staff than Greenview, which makes it harder to give a harsh review, but not only did they deliver the wrong order (it happens) the non-ordered chicken sandwich was sweeter than many desserts I’ve sampled.

 Las Vegas: I’d say the best food in town, well priced, friendly staff and (for cat lovers) a cute mum and kitten combo that stalk the dining area.
 The mango shakes are especially good as is the curry rice.